cljabasa/cljabasa/src/pages/blog/coding-music.md

 - Two Steps From Hell - [Miracles](https://music.apple.com/ph/album/miracles/883434836)

 ## On Final Fantasy Soundtracks
-I grew up playing Final Fantasy on the Game Boy and I got really hooked. _Final Fantasy VI_, in particular, is a game which I have sunk more than 220-hours of playtime.
+I grew up playing Final Fantasy on the Game Boy and I got really hooked. _Final Fantasy VI_, in particular, is a game which I have sunk more than 220-hours of playtime on.
 I consider it to be the best game I have every played.
 Yes, I got deeply emotionally invested in the characters and the wild roller-coaster ride of a story they were all part of.

 Thus, I will forever revere [Nobuo Uematsu](https://en.wikipedia.org/wiki/Nobuo_Uematsu) for the musical genius that he is for composing the soundtracks to much of Final Fantasy franchise's installments.
 His music is the imagination and creativity unbounded, writing masterpeices despite [limited technology](https://en.wikipedia.org/wiki/Chiptune).
-Uematsu essentially made [_The Creation of Adam_](https://en.wikipedia.org/wiki/The_Creation_of_Adam) with crayons. _Fantasian_, which also is made by [Hironobu Sakaguchi](https://en.wikipedia.org/wiki/Hironobu_Sakaguchi) and game which I now play, instantly took me those sweet times.
+Uematsu essentially made [_The Creation of Adam_](https://en.wikipedia.org/wiki/The_Creation_of_Adam) with crayons.

+_Fantasian_, also is made by [Hironobu Sakaguchi](https://en.wikipedia.org/wiki/Hironobu_Sakaguchi) which I now play, instantly took me those sweet times.

 Having these soundtracks on queue while working makes me feel like a hero on a quest to save the world from the clutches of evil.
 Fun fact: I was listening to the Final Fantasy V Original Soundtrack as I wrote this.

 ## On Doom
 Confession: I haven't really played Doom.
 I've never been a fan of first-person shooter games.
 Oh, and I didn't really have capable computers or the money for triple-A gaming during these years.
 But what did happen during these years is I developed a taste for heavy music.
 The Doom Original Game Soundtrack is just that: heavy.
 It works for me despite its filthy guitar riffs and violent percussion.
 It also helps that I feel like the Doomslayer slaughtering demons.